w3c/miniapp-addressing/docs/Q&A.md

 ## About MiniApp Addressing Note

 ### 1. Why did you change the MiniApp URI scheme to the MiniApp Addressing ?
-Answer: This modification is the result of the discussion in issue No.2.
-The conclusion is that we shouldn't specify a new scheme( miniapp:// ), but rather reuse the HTTP scheme (https://), and define a technical solution just like the deep-link.
-See #2 for more information
+Answer: This modification is the result of the discussion in [issue #2](https://github.com/w3c/miniapp-addressing/issues/2).
+The conclusion is that we shouldn't specify a new scheme (`miniapp://`), but rather reuse the HTTP scheme (`https://`), and define a technical solution just like the deep-link.
+See [#2](https://github.com/w3c/miniapp-addressing/issues/2) for more information.

 ### 2. Why does this include 2 solutions?
 Why do we need custom-scheme?
 Answer: Because custom-scheme is more compatible with different operating systems.
 It can run on more systems and devices, and it is also compatible with the existing implementations mechanism(We want the MiniApp vendor to implement this note faster and more securely).